jeff-v-h/Recaura/README.md

 # Recaura

-A project in the midst of development to practice using Clean Architecture in the backend.
+A project in the midst of development to practice using Docker and Clean Architecture.
 Physiotherapy management software for entering and storing data for consultations.

 ## Getting started

-This repository houses both front and back-end components of the application.
-The front-end application sits within the Recaura.ClientApp directory.

 ### Requirements